emskopp2/documentation/README.md

 ### Manual

-- See `manual` to check the manual.
+- To get more information about the DMS, [read the manual](https://github.com/ContaoDMS/documentation/blob/master/manual/index.md).

 ### Old manual